NSHipster/articles/2012-08-13-nsincrementalstore.md

 What makes `NSIncrementalStore` so exciting is that you _can_ build a store on your favorite technology, and drop that into any existing Core Data stack with little to no additional configuration.

-So imagine if, instead SQL or NoSQL, we wrote a Core Data store that connected to a webservice.
-Allow me to introduce [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore).

-## AFIncrementalStore

-[`AFIncrementalStore`](https://github.com/AFNetworking/AFIncrementalStore) is an NSIncrementalStore subclass that uses [AFNetworking](https://github.com/afnetworking/afnetworking) to automatically request resources as properties and relationships are needed.

-What this means is that you can now write apps that communicate with a webservice _without exposing any of the details about the underlying API_.
-Any time a fetch request is made or an attribute or relationship faults, an asynchronous network request will fetch that information from the webservice.

-Since the store abstracts all of the implementation details of the API away, you can write expressive fetch requests and object relationships from the start.
-No matter how bad or incomplete an API may be, you can change all of that mapping independently of the business logic of the client.

 ---

 Even though `NSIncrementalStore` has been around since iOS 5, we're still a long way from even beginning to realize its full potential.
 The future is insanely bright, so you best don your aviators, grab an iced latte and start coding something amazing.